xpmethod/torn-apart/docs/_reflections/moacir_p_de_sa_pereira_2.md

 sector happens to be [a trademark of Representative Gerry Connolly’s work in Congress](https://fcw.com/articles/2015/03/30/gerry-connolly-fitara-force-multiplier.aspx).
 Small wonder, then, that his district is also the most remunerated by ICE.
-Since 2014, $1.3B has been showered over his Clinton-by-39-points district, much of it to IT companies.
+Since 2014, $1.3B has been showered over the Clinton-by-39-points district, much of it to IT companies.

 <div id="districts-div">